ryosuke0828/computer_network-lecture_note/2nd.md

 #### Delay and packet loss
 Delay at each node
 - Processing delay: The time to read the header of packets and determine the output link.
-It also includes transmission failure check. (normally under microseconds)
+It also includes transmission error checking. (normally under microseconds)

 - Queueing delay: The time to wait for transmission. (normally less than 100 ms, but depends on buffer size)

-- Transmission delay: The time to transmit a packet to a communication link. (depends on the capacity of link $R$ bps and is a function of packet size $\frac{L}{R}$.)
+- Transmission delay: The time to transmit a packet to a communication link. (depends on the capacity of the link $R$ bps and is a function of packet size $\frac{L}{R}$.)
-- Propagation delay: The time that 1-bit information takes to reach the next node. (a little bit slower than the speed of light, about $2 \times 10^8$ to $3\times10^8$ [m/s])
+- Propagation delay: The time that 1-bit of information takes to reach the next node. (slightly slower than the speed of light, about $2 \times 10^8$ to $3\times10^8$ [m/s])

 Packet loss
 Only a limited number of packets can enter a buffer. => Some packets may be lost.